 Facebook Pay is primarily used to make purchases from Facebook Marketplace and Instagram retailers.

 Facebook now offers a payment option through a service called “Facebook Pay.”
-This feature is currently accessible in select countries on Facebook and Messenger and will roll out to Instagram and WhatsApp in the near future.
+This feature is currently accessible in select countries on Facebook, Messenger as well as Instagram and WhatsApp.

 Facebook Pay will continue to expand to more applications and regions, with the goal of reaching a larger audience over time.

-Facebook Pay is presently available on Facebook and Messenger, with Instagram and WhatsApp to follow soon.
+Facebook Pay is presently available on Facebook, Messenger, Instagram and WhatsApp.

 You’ll need to have a Facebook account to use Facebook Pay, but you’ll be able to do it straight from other applications like Instagram and WhatsApp.